zfoxer/astrape_nc/README.md

 Packet-optical node transceiver frequency allocation.
 Astrape for Netconf (c) 2024-2025 by Constantine Kyriakopoulos, zfox@users.sourceforge.net.

+### Introduction

+In an optical network scenario which consists of multiple nodes (whiteboxes) at its edges and ROADMs in-between, the coherent transceiver average laser configuration time is improved.
+The process is evaluated according to a testbed setup.
+This is facilitated in the appropriate lab equipment (or via simulation when required).

+For that purpose, a software agent (Netconf server) residing at the whiteboxes, is developed receiving input from the Software-Defined Networking (SDN) packet controller (PacketCTL - a Netconf client).
+Then, configuration of the local transceiver laser frequencies of the controlled pluggable devices takes place, for facilitating the connectivity in-between the ROADM network.
+Also, the agent records and reports back telemetry data (feedback) which is used by the PacketCTL's resource-allocating mechanism to improve efficiency within the network topology.

+PacketCTL is able to improve the overall control plane configuration time, by utilising an internal Feed-forward Neural Network (FNN) which is based on Q-Learning (QL).
+This Reinforcement Learning (RL) mechanism adapts to the current operating environment by efficiently allocating frequency slots to the pluggables, decreasing the average laser configuration times.
+To achieve this, it exploits the previous configuration times as feedback input while in learning state.

 ### Prerequisites to execution

 First, compile _wopen_sim.cpp_.
 This is the simple simulator that configures the laser frequency of the pluggable.